zairza-cetb/zairza-issue-register/README.md

 # zairza-issue-register
-We are implementing a online issue register for Zairza.
+We are implementing an online issue register for Zairza.